Payment flow

 Responding to disputes

-When a client disputes a payment, PayPal freezes the funds and asks you for evidence.
+When a client disputes a payment, PayPal freezes the disputed amount and asks you for evidence within 10 days.
 Provide documentation that proves you delivered the agreed services:

 - Signed contracts or proposals from Plutio